-- The Board will ensure that at least one person on any recruitment panel of a Principal or Head of School will have undertaken safer recruitment training, in line School Staffing (England) Regulations 2009. - The Principal will ensure that at least one person on any appointment panel within school will have undertaken safer recruitment training, in line School Staffing (England) Regulations 2009. - All new staff are on-boarded and receive induction in line with KCSiE part 1.
+- The Board will ensure that at least one person on any recruitment panel of a Principal, Head of School or central team member will have undertaken safer recruitment training, in line School Staffing (England) Regulations 2009. - The Principal will ensure that at least one person on any recruitment panel within school will have undertaken safer recruitment training, in line School Staffing (England) Regulations 2009.

+• All new staff are on-boarded and receive induction in line with KCSiE part 1.